 The backup and recovery vendor adds physical and cloud capabilities to Availability Suite and put its focus on research and development.
 Continue Reading

 One forestry products manufacturer turned to Zerto to update its data recovery and replication strategy.
 Continue Reading

-Check this glossary to further your knowledge of VMware backup and virtual recovery terms.
+Further your knowledge of VMware backup and virtual recovery terms with this comprehensive glossary.